 When they did, she noted they couldn’t stand still for a photo because we were too busy hugging.

-Rachel was named dux of Cambridge High School last Thursday just close academic rivals and friend, Madeleine Jago, was named proxime accessit.
+Rachel was named dux of Cambridge High School last Thursday just minutes after one of her closest academic rivals and friends, Madeleine Jago, was named proxime accessit.

 “I think it was more special for me because I got to share it with Madeleine,” Rachel said.
 “She’s my inspiration – I look up to her and I wouldn’t be on that stage without her.”